Four Reasons You Should Eat More Fiber

 1. Fiber is Crucial for Gut Health

-A review published in Nutrients concluded that four of the five major studies evaluated found a link between increasing dietary fiber intake and greater microbiota diversity.
+A review published in Nutrients concluded that four of the five significant studies evaluated found a link between increasing dietary fiber intake and greater microbiota diversity.
 They suggested that this might improve your metabolic regulation and, according to other research, improve how efficiently your body is “harvesting energy, protecting against pathogens, and regulating host immunity.”

 2. Fiber Helps Stabilize Blood Sugar

 Fiber can also prevent chronic conditions related to glucose metabolism.
 A study published in The Journal of Nutrition noted that high dietary fiber intake can reduce the risk of developing type 2 diabetes by 20 to 30 percent.
-The authors specified that insoluble fiber from cereal and whole grains had the greatest impact in this area.
+The authors specified that insoluble fiber from cereal and whole grains had the most significant impact in this area.

 3. Fiber Improves Cardiovascular Health

 Other studies have found a correlation between fiber intake and the reduced incidence of cardiovascular disease.
-A team from the University of Warwick in England wrote that “there is a significant beneficial effect of increased fibre on total cholesterol levels,” and other studies have shown that eating more soluble fiber from sources like black beans, brussels sprouts, and sweet potatoes can reduce the amount of LDL cholesterol circulating in your bloodstream.
+A team from the University of Warwick in England wrote that “there is a significant beneficial effect of increased fiber on total cholesterol levels,” and other studies have shown that eating more soluble fiber from sources like black beans, brussels sprouts, and sweet potatoes can reduce the amount of LDL cholesterol circulating in your bloodstream.

 A meta-analysis conducted by a duo of Dutch scientists found that eating more fiber reduces blood pressure and can help prevent the development of chronic hypertension.
-Widening the research lens, a paper published in The BMJ reported that “total dietary fibre intake was inversely associated with risk of cardiovascular disease and coronary heart disease.”
+Widening the research lens, a paper published in The BMJ reported that “total dietary fiber intake was inversely associated with risk of cardiovascular disease and coronary heart disease.”

 4. Fiber Boosts Immunity